mrakgr/The-Spiral-Language/readme (for v2).md

 A good example are the various array function like `map`.

 ```
+type array el = a i32 el
+inl init nearTo f : array _ =
+    inl ar = create nearTo
+    loop.for' {from=0; nearTo} (fun i => set ar i (f i))
+    ar
-inl map f ar = init (length ar) (fun i => f (index ar i))
+inl map f (ar : array _) = init (length ar) (fun i => f (index ar i))
 ```

+For the purpose of the next example, this is how I will implement it in the `arraym` module.

-Here is how it is implemented in the core library.
-Its type is `forall 'a 'b. ('a -> 'b) -> array 'a -> array 'b`.
+The type of map is `forall 'a 'b. ('a -> 'b) -> array 'a -> array 'b`.
 How would such a function be callable from the bottom-up segment assuming we only had the unannotated `f` and the array?

 First, it is necessary to extract the element from the array itself.
 The `typecase` construct allows matching on a type, but its body can be opened into the term scope.
-The `?` is meant to be seen as pseudo-code in the following examples.
+The `?` is meant to be seen as a hole to be filled by the user in the following pseudo-code examples.

 ```
 inl map f ar =
     typecase `ar with
-    | array ~a => array.map `a ? f ar
+    | arraym.array ~a => arraym.map `a ? f ar
 ```

 Here we are matching on the type of `ar`, and `~a` is the metavar to which the array's element gets bound to.
 Unlike in regular pattern matching it is possible to use repeat metavars to do equality checking. `~t * ~t` for example would test whether the both sides of a pair unify to the same type.